On the Erd\H{o}s-Tur\'{a}n additive base conjecture: The Fold Energy of Circles of Partition

 for a fixed $l\in \mathbb{N}$. \end{definition}

-It is important to remark that the $l^{th}$ energy of a typical CoP $\mathcal{C}(n,\mathbb{M})$ could either be infinite or finite.
-In that latter case it certainly should have a finite value.
-To that effect we state the following proposition.
+We note that the $l^{th}$-fold energy of a typical CoP $\mathcal{C}(n,\mathbb{M})$ could be infinite or finite.
+In the latter case, it should have a finite value.
+To that effect, we state the following proposition.